Quantum Engineering (EPSRC Centre for Doctoral Training)Find a programme

 Enhanced EPSRC studentships covering fees and living costs are available to UK/EU students.
-Funding is also available for exceptional international students, as well as support for those who are pursuing their own funding opportunities
+Support for those who are pursuing their own funding opportunities is available.

 Further information on funding for prospective UK, EU and international postgraduate students.

-The aim of the first year training programme is to furnish all students with expertise in the underpinning theory and engineering approaches needed in your research.
-With access to state-of-the art laboratories and a unique cohort-style approach to learning, you will be immersed in an environment which supports a research focus from the very beginning.
+The aim of the first-year training programme is to furnish all students with expertise in the underpinning theory and engineering approaches needed in your research.
+With access to state-of-the art laboratories and a unique cohort-style approach to learning, you will be immersed in an environment that supports a research focus from the very beginning.